 These examples show that ancient music has not fallen silent!

-To explore ancient music further, check out reconstructed ancient instruments and more sound examples.
+To explore ancient music further, here are two of my favorite sources: sounds of ancient papyri with evidence of musical notations, sound bites, and a bibliography, and reconstructed ancient instruments and more sound examples.